jasperdrescher/Scripting-language-interpreter/README.md

 7. Runtime representation

 ## The Lox language
-[Lox](http://www.craftinginterpreters.com/the-lox-language.html) is similair to high-level scripting languages liek JavaScript and Lua.
+[Lox](http://www.craftinginterpreters.com/the-lox-language.html) is similair to high-level scripting languages like JavaScript and Lua.
 Two of the main aspects are:
 - Dynamic typing
 - Automatic memory management